A discrete model for Gell-Mann matrices: The structure of the combined group

 \subsection{Action of Gell-Mann matrices}

-We now consider the Gell-Mann matrices (\ref{GellMann4Q}).
+We now consider the representation of the Gell-Mann matrices (\ref{GellMann4Q}).
 The first pair, that is the real matrices, representing colourless gluons, commute with the `flavour' $Q_8$, consisting of `scalar' matrices.
-Since they have order $3$, they cannot swap the other two factors, so they fix both the `spin' and `weak isospin' copies of $Q_8$.
-The precise action on spin can be calculated as follows:
+Since they have order $3$, they cannot swap the other two factors, so they fix them both.
+The following calculation shows that they cycle $\gamma^3$, $\gamma^1$ and $\gamma^1\gamma^3$ in the standard convention:

-which shows that these gluons have the effect of changing the direction of spin from the $z$ direction to the $x$ and $y$ directions.
+It is hard to interpret this in a physically reasonable way, except to say that on the scale of the strong force, the structure of spacetime completely breaks down.
+With the proposed symmetric labelling, on the other hand, this calculation implies a cycling of $\gamma^1\gamma^2$ with $\gamma^2\gamma^3$ and $\gamma^3\gamma^1$, that is, a change in the direction of spin.

 The action on the third copy of $Q_8$ is similar: